ErikBjare/gptme/README.md

   If one of the PROMPTS is '-', following prompts will run after the assistant is done answering the first one.

-  The chat offers some commands that can be used to interact with the system:
+  The interface provides user commands that can be used to interact with the system.

+  Available commands:
-    /undo         Undo the last action.
+    /undo         Undo the last action
-    /log          Show the conversation log.
+    /log          Show the conversation log
-    /edit         Edit the conversation in your editor.
-    /rename       Rename the conversation.
+    /edit         Edit the conversation in your editor /rename       Rename the conversation
-    /fork         Create a copy of the conversation with a new name.
-    /summarize    Summarize the conversation.
+    /fork         Create a copy of the conversation with a new name /summarize    Summarize the conversation
-    /save         Save the last code block to a file.
-    /shell        Execute shell code.
-    /python       Execute Python code.
-    /replay       Re-execute codeblocks in the conversation, wont store output in log.
-    /impersonate  Impersonate the assistant.
+    /replay       Re-execute codeblocks in the conversation, wont store output in log /impersonate  Impersonate the assistant
-    /tokens       Show the number of tokens used.
-    /tools        Show available tools.
+    /tokens       Show the number of tokens used /tools        Show available tools
-    /help         Show this help message.
+    /help         Show this help message
-    /exit         Exit the program.
+    /exit         Exit the program

 Options:
   --prompt-system TEXT            System prompt.
 Can be 'full', 'short', or